Last updated: June 11, 2026

 Rates and Thresholds (2026)

-- 2025 standard deduction: $278,000, indexed annually for inflation (the 2026 indexed amount has not yet been published by the Washington DOR as of this update)
+- Standard deduction: $278,000 for 2025, indexed annually for inflation (the 2026 indexed amount had not been published by the Washington DOR as of this update)

 - 7% on long-term capital gains between the standard deduction and $1 million